The company's name "Lachancea" (pronounced la.chance.ee.ah), refers to the name of the unique yeast species at the heart of this company.

 Bill Zimmer is a brewery founder, an experienced enterprise salesman, and an entrepreneur.
 He brings with him the experience of founding and running the successful North Carolina brewery, Ecusta Brewing Co.
 He uniquely understands customer challenges from both the business and brewing sides of the industry and makes sure Lachancea’s natural yeast technology meets these needs.

-Along with a growing team, we work with brewers, world-wide distributers, and fermentation-lovers to develop and implementation plans that best suit our clients' needs across brewing scales and fields.
+Along with a growing team, we work with brewers, world-wide distributers, and fermentation-lovers to develop implementation plans that best suit our clients' needs across brewing scales, fields, and products.